chindraba-work/AoC-2019/README.md

 The need to modify the environment, or the files, has been removed by using the `use inc '.';` work around in the main files myself.
 Having a menu system, maybe even a yearly directory setup, can simplify this as well.
 Future project, maybe.

+To simplify reading for interested parties, the instructions for the challenges have been reproduced here, in the Challenges directory.
+I was going to edit them to remove the answers, but realized that there was no point in doing so as the code to create those answers is right here anyway.

 # Copyright and License

 The MIT license applies to all the code within this repository.

+The entire text, and ideas, of the challenges are Copyright [Eric Wastl](https://twitter.com/ericwastl).

 ```
 Copyright © 2019  Chindraba (Ronald Lamoreaux)